-- the decision was made by the Information Commissioner under section 49N; - a decision to refuse to waive or reduce the application fee (OVIC can review this); - a decision to give a certificate under section 61ZA(2), which certifies that information or a document is, or would be if it existed, an exempt document under section 28.
+- a decision to refuse to waive or reduce the application fee (OVIC can review this); - a decision to give a certificate under section 61ZA(2), which certifies that information or a document is, or would be if it existed, an exempt document under section 28.
 VCAT cannot review the decision to issue the certificate, but VCAT can review whether a document has been properly classified as an exempt document under section 28; - a decision to give a certificate under section 29A(2), which certifies that a document is, or would be if it existed, exempt under section 29A(1), 29A(1A), or 29A(1B).
-VCAT cannot review the decision to give a certificate, but VCAT can determine whether there are reasonable grounds to claim that the document is exempt under section 29A. - 1.38.
+VCAT cannot review the decision to give a certificate, but VCAT can determine whether there are reasonable grounds to claim that the document is exempt under section 29A. - 1.37.
 VCAT may refuse to review an agency or Minister's decision to refuse access to a document or information if VCAT is satisfied that it has previously reviewed the agency or Minister's decision to refuse access to the same document or the same information.

-Parker v Court Services Victoria 226
+Parker v Court Services Victoria 229